cybera/connectin/README.md

 To start migrating databases:
 - clone git repo
-- go to migration_scripts directory
+- go to scripts directory
-> cd connectin/migration_scripts
+> cd connectin/scripts

 - add passwords and ip addresses for mssql host and influxdbhost
 (use `config.json` if running from influxdb host ,`config_from_remote.json` - if running remotely)